MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.Verb.md

 |**acOLEVerbInPlaceUIActivate**|Activates the object for editing within the control.
 The menus and toolbars of the OLE server become available in the OLE container.|
 |**acOLEVerbInPlaceActivate**|Activates the object within the control.
 The menus and toolbars of the OLE server aren't available in the OLE container.|

 Each object supports its own set of verbs.
 For example, many objects support the verbs Edit and Play.
-You can use the **ObjectVerbs** and **ObjectVerbsCount** properties to find out which verbs are supported by an object.
+Use the **ObjectVerbs** and **ObjectVerbsCount** properties to find out which verbs are supported by an object.

 Microsoft Access automatically uses an object's default verb if the user double-clicks an object for which the **AutoActivate** property is set to Double-Click.